vmari/ubykuo-ci/README.md

 =================================================
 After config, a new certificate will be created in /home/ubykuo-ci/.ssh/id_rsa

-Requirements for build deb package
+Requirements for building the deb package
 ==================================
  - sudo apt install dpkg fakeroot jq
  - npm install -g node-deb